• Skip to primary navigation

 Sauteed onions and garlic

-Make the Marsala Sauce: Deglaze the pan with Marsala wine, scraping up any browned bits.
+Deglaze the pan with Marsala wine, scraping up any browned bits.

-Combine & Serve: Return the liver to the pan and gently coat with the sauce.
-Simmer for 1-2 minutes.
-Adjust seasoning with salt and pepper, then stir in the remaining butter and the cream for a silky finish.
+Taste the sauce and adjust seasoning with salt and pepper, then stir in the remaining butter and the cream for a silky finish.

 Garnish with fresh parsley and serve immediately with mashed potatoes, or crusty bread.
 Done!